How to

 • Calls to Action (CTAs): End one tweet by asking a direct question.
 End a similar one by asking for reposts.

 Keep track of these little experiments.
 This cycle of analyzing, making a hypothesis, and testing is what separates accounts that grow consistently from the ones that hit a plateau and stay there.
+Use native X analytics first; if you need benchmarks, compare your engagement rate month over month rather than obsessing over follower count alone.

 Got Questions About Growing on Twitter?